 For the time being, we will be doing spelling as a class as children can’t cross ‘bubbles’ etc. I will send home ten spellings each week and the children have been given logins to Spelling Shed, a great resource which will help them in this area (https://play.edshed.com/)

 All pupils will be given a school book to read, either from the reading scheme or class library.
 We would like children to read at least five times each week.
 Children have a reading journal in which they can record their thoughts about the books they read.
 It is vital that they make a record after each time they read.
 Reading records will be checked and books changed once a week.
 You can support children by listening to them read and questioning them on what they have read and especially any new vocabulary they encounter.
 Books must be in school every day.

-P.E. and Forest Schools
+PE and Forest Schools

-Mr Harding, Mrs Walker, Mrs England and Mrs Cross.
+Mr Harding, Mrs Cross and Mrs Bush.